mrfdev/CMI/Resources/FAQ/cmi-running-1.18.2.md

 - If you spot any bugs, confirm them, and report them to Zrip's Github as a new issue.

-- When the server has started, CMI will automatically download languages, CMI Lib and you're ready to **Finish** (see below)
+- When the server has started, CMI will automatically download languages, CMILib and you're ready to **Finish** (see below)

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Upgrading CMI